raspy135/Qun-mk2/README.md

 ------------ | -------------
 SHIFT + LOOPER PLAY | Show current session number SHIFT + LOOPER PLAY + Turn Dial | Load session
-NO or OK button while you selecting session | Scroll session page when you have more than 32 sessions SHIFT + REC | Save session (Looper stop will perform session save when autosave is on) SHIFT + REC (Long press) | Name session
+NO or OK button while selecting a session | Scroll session page when you have more than 32 sessions SHIFT + REC | Save current session (Looper stop will perform session save when autosave is on) SHIFT + REC (Long press) | Name current session
-SHIFT + REC + B[1-3] | Load wav file to looper track A, B or C (See looper section for detail) Press B[1-8] while booting | Load previous LOOPER folder.
-(Button1 means LOOPER00, Button 2 means LOOPER01, and so on)
+SHIFT + REC + B[1-3] | Load WAV file to looper track A, B or C (See looper section for detail) Press B[1-8] while booting | Load a previous LOOPER folder.
+E.g. Button1 means LOOPER00, Button2 means LOOPER01, and so on.

-To load session, press SHIFT + LOOPER PLAY when you are not in System mode or Granular mode.
+To load a session, press SHIFT + LOOPER PLAY when you are not in System mode or Granular mode.
 Current session number "Looper00:0001" will be indicated.
-Turn dial to select the session you want to load.
+Turn the dial to select the session you want to load.

 Saving session is semi-automated.
 Looper recording data will be saved immediately after the recording.
-Mixer and Bucket data will be saved when LOOPER STOP button is pressed.
+Mixer and Bucket data will be saved when the LOOPER STOP button is pressed.
-This can be turned off in System2 menu.
+This can be turned off in the System2 menu.

 ## Initialize Preset

 You can initialize a preset by pressing SHIFT + PARAM.
-Blank,  Sampler, EvenSlice, Scratch are available for preset.
+Several preset templates are available when initializing: Blank, Sampler, EvenSlice, and Scratch.
 Blank is the base preset for all.

 The following parameters will be set when you select other templates:

-Sampler : Sampler is for basic sampler setup.
+**Sampler** : Sampler is for basic sampler setup.
 - OSC1 type = AUX L
 - OSC Octave = +1
 - Granular mode = ONE
 - Env1 Release to 58 for gentle release

-Slice: Slice is good for one-shot multiple slicing.
+**Slice**: Slice is good for one-shot multiple slicing.
 - OSC1 type = AUX L
 - OSC Octave = +1
 - Granular mode = ONE
 - Env1 Release to 58 for gentle release
 - OSC1/2 Keysync is disabled (1N2N)
-- Slicespread is set to 1 (Each semitone from C4 will play different slices)
+- Slice Spread is set to 1 (Each semitone from C4 will play different slices)

-EvenSlice : Evenslice is for sampler with even sliced samples.
+**EvenSlice** : EvenSlice is for sampler with evenly slicing samples.
 - OSC1 type = AUX L
 - OSC Octave = +1
 - Granular mode = ONE